-Keto Diet Guide And Benefits For Beginners: Kickin’ It With Keto
+Keto Diet For Beginners: Keto Diet Benefits Explained

 There are hundreds of fad diets out there.
 Some of them work, many of them don’t, some are safe, and some are not.
 When choosing a new diet, it’s always a good idea to speak it over with your doctor or nutritionist to determine if it is the right diet for you.
 One of the diets that is gaining popularity is called the Ketogenic diet.

 It’s called this because it forces your body into a state of ketosis.
 What is this diet all about?
 And is it just another fad, or a safe, recommended diet?

 Ketogenic Diet Explained

 A ketogenic diet is a diet that is low in carbs.
 When you eat carbs, your body produces glucose and insulin.
 Because your fats are not being used for energy (since your body uses the glucose from the food you just ate), they get stored in your body; i.e. you put on weight.
 The ketogenic diet works to lower your carb intake and therefore reduce glucose production.
 Since your body now has less glucose, it’s going to need some other source of energy to help you function, so it goes into a state known as ketosis.

 This means that your body is breaking down the fats in your liver and producing ketones for energy (ketones refers to the broken-down fats).
 The idea is to get your body so used to this so that it becomes the default way to digest your food.